 |All basic features||2-factor authentication||Multisite-support|

-There is also an enterprise plan of $999.99 which supports unlimited administrators and server syncing.
+There is also an enterprise plan of $999.99 which supports unlimited administrators, Azure, Google Cloud and Alibaba ECS, and server syncing.

 You may find FireupWP more attractive if you don’t want to manage the plugin yourself, but it’s also more expensive for unrestricted use.

-The usability sides can use some improvements – parts of it being forced to use the layout and structure of WordPress.
+The usability side can use some improvements – parts of it being forced to use the layout and structure of WordPress.
 Once you get the hang of it, it works well.